AWBuchanan7/Vampirism/README.md

 # Vampirism Comes Alive (Minecraft 1.12.2)

-This is a (currently very messy) merge of MCA and Vampirism.
-It also integrates with (and requires) iYamato's Mod for the new Lizardfolk and Apefolk factions.
+This is a (currently very messy) project to bring features of MCA and Vampirism together.
+It also integrates with (and requires) iYamato's Mod to port iYamato's mobs to the new NPC system and give all mod's mobs access to iYamato's weaponry.

 Requires:
 * IYamatos_Mod